300: No Such Thing As Swimming In The Sky

 Let's go back to rock planet.

+Wow.
 I was looking at other things that could happen that would be a bit catastrophic in the universe.

 And do you know what would happen if the moon turned into a black hole with the exact mass of the moon?
+Okay, I'm going to say bad.

 Just bad things would happen.
+That's fair.

 It's a fair point.

 So black holes, usually quite big, remnants of massive, massive stars that have had this huge exotic death and then collapse it on themselves.
+So that's a black hole usually.

 But then they've got this

-That would be extremely, extremely small,
+that would be extremely, extremely small,

 but it would pull everything that came quite near it towards it.
+But other than that, nothing would happen.

 So Randall Monroe did this.
+The moon would disappear.

 We wouldn't see the moon because it's got the same mass as

+the moon had.
 It's just a little black hole.

 The only thing that would happen is there'd be a tiny little black hole, and if a little bit of dust was drifting past it, it would get sucked in.
+Okay.

+Or it would fly or something.
 The world would be less romantic without the moon.

+It would be less romantic, yes.
 And we do get a bit of heating from the moon, so that would go.

 And so that would put off global warming by about two weeks.

-So, this is really a last plan to deal with global warming.
+Right, right.
+So this is really a last plan to deal with global warming.

-Imagine the extinction rebellion if this was their plan that they revealed after all these protests.
+The emergency.
+Franchised Extinction Rebellion if this was their plan that they revealed after all these protests.

 Turn the moon into a black hole.
+Two more weeks.

 One bad thing that could happen in the universe is the entire universe could die due to a massive bubble.

-Okay, this is the thing that astronomers have looked into.
+Okay, this is a thing that astronomers have looked into.
+It's called death by bubble.

 That's what it says on the tin.